b0nbon1/stratal/README.md

 5. **Job templates** - Create reusable job patterns

 These improvements will transform Stratal from a job orchestrator into a full-featured automation platform suitable for DevOps, data engineering, and general workflow automation needs.

+## Contributing

+We welcome contributions from the community!
+Whether you're fixing bugs, adding features, improving documentation, or suggesting enhancements, your help is appreciated.

+Please read our [Contributing Guidelines](Contributing.md) for details on:
+- Setting up your development environment
+- Code style and standards
+- Submitting pull requests
+- Reporting bugs and requesting features

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.